Egoras Price Up 2% Over Last Week (EGR)

-Egoras (CURRENCY:EGR) traded 1.6% lower against the U.S. dollar during the twenty-four hour period ending at 20:00 PM Eastern on August 28th.
-Egoras has a total market capitalization of $1.37 billion and $1.06 million worth of Egoras was traded on exchanges in the last day.
-Over the last week, Egoras has traded 2% higher against the U.S. dollar.
-One Egoras coin can currently be purchased for about $0.0210 or 0.00000043 BTC on cryptocurrency exchanges.
+Egoras (CURRENCY:EGR) traded 1.6% lower against the U.S. dollar during the 1-day period ending at 12:00 PM Eastern on August 31st.
+Egoras has a total market cap of $1.37 billion and approximately $1.06 million worth of Egoras was traded on exchanges in the last day.
+One Egoras coin can now be bought for about $0.0210 or 0.00000043 BTC on major cryptocurrency exchanges.
+In the last week, Egoras has traded 2% higher against the U.S. dollar.

 - Tether (USDT) traded 0% higher against the dollar and now trades at $1.00 or 0.00002051 BTC.